-Digital marketing will change in 2019 and what worked in the past won’t work anymore.
-So in the next few weeks I’ll be sharing my thoughts on what you need to change to be successful in 2019, in the form of 6½ tips.
-Here’s my tip No. 1.
+Digital marketing will change in 2020 and what worked in the past won’t work anymore.
+So in the next few months I’ll be sharing my thoughts on what you need to change to be successful, in the form of 6½ tips.